View our staff directory here.

 Perlow has experience working with federal, state and local agencies in all areas of real estate, community and economic development and finance, including various tax credit programs, tax exempt bonds, and credit enhancement programs.
 He is recognized nationwide as an industry leader for the NMTC program.
 In the program’s early years, he has acted as a sounding board to the CDFI Fund in the development of the NMTC program and assisted the New Markets Tax Credit Coalition with the design of various prototype investment models utilizing the credit for both training and investor presentations.

-Perlow joined the NDC Board of Directors in 2016.
+Perlow joined the Grow America Board of Directors in 2016.
 He was awarded a Bachelor’s of Science in Accounting from University of Maryland and Postgraduate Business Degree from University of Baltimore.
 Perlow resides in Baltimore, Maryland and Fort Lauderdale, Florida.

 Jess Zimbabwe